insin/react-heatpack/README.md

 Open http://localhost:3000/ and your app should be served and will be hot reloaded when you make any changes.

-## Rationale

-I noticed that while my production webpack config tended to be tailored to each project's needs, the config for hot reloading during development was fairly uniform and could be used across multiple projects.

-This module provides a generic hot reloading config and takes care of hooking up its webpack dependencies, so you can focus on the interesting bit during initial development.

 ## Configured loaders

 Webpack loaders are configured for the following: